 Ask The Expert: Substituting Starch

-Living Without’s special diet chef answers your questions about allergy-friendly baking.
+GFM’s special diet chef answers your questions about allergy-friendly baking.

 Q. Are tapioca starch and potato starch interchangeable?

 A. Yes, they are.
 But potato starch is a bit heavier than tapioca starch.
 So a recipe with a gluten-free flour blend that’s more than a quarter tapioca starch will be a little denser if you use potato starch instead.
 To alleviate this, replace 25 percent of the tapioca starch with potato starch and then increase another flour in your recipe by ¼ cup for every two cups of flour blend.